EEN421/EEN421.github.io/_posts/2023-06-13-Raspberry Pi Logging to Log Analytics Workspace.md

 ![](/assets/img/iot/CustomLogs.png)

-&#128161; Once FluentD is cooking without issue on your Pi,try logging in with an **incorrect password** to trigger an entry in the new custom log _'auth_cl'_ then query the table:
+&#128161; Once FluentD is cooking without issue on your Pi, try logging in with an **incorrect password** to trigger an entry in the new custom log _'auth_cl'_ then query the table &#128071;

 ![](/assets/img/iot/Auth_CL.png)